 So we've talked a lot about Brexit in this show.
 But we've never had an entire episode focused on Brexit and its impact on British democracy and democracy in general.
 We need to have that conversation.
 And to have it.

 Last week James Bridle memorably described British parliamentary democracy as “a poor system led by donkies.”
-This week, we talk to Clare Fox, the founder of the London based think tank The Institute of Ideas about Brexit and the crisis of British parliamentary democracy.
+This week, we talk to Clare Fox, the founder of the London based think tank The Academy of Ideas about Brexit and the crisis of British parliamentary democracy.

 Hope you enjoyed this week’s episode with Claire Fox, you can find out more about him her: